s-panferov/awesome-typescript-loader/README.md

 Use this setting to force loader to use webpack's way to load files.
 Useful only with ts-jsx-loader.
 Builds may become slower.

-### rewriteImports *(array)*

-Array of modules that must be processed by webpack in imports.
-Useful if you want to use `some-lib` with pure TS files inside your app.

 ### externals *(array)*

 Array of paths to .d.ts files that must be included in program.
 Useful with `rewriteImports`.